WatIsDeze/ScMa/README.md

 - Allow for 64 bots, maybe even more, so we can use these for AI.
 Otherwise, reimplement AI like in Cube 2, and work from there.

 # TODO GAME Alpha 0.0.1:
-- Allow for string enitity attributes to be set and edited.
-(Take note, this may have to be done in Engine code sadly.)
 - Create a basic test map.
 - Allow for the possibility of reloading a weapon.
 - Add a knife melee weapon.